sangharsh/dev-env/routing/README.md

 > This specification defines a standard for representing and propagating a set of application-defined properties associated with a distributed request or workflow execution.

 Value under `overrides` is base-64 encoded protocol buffer message.
-TODO: Add proto

 Two `envoyfilter` are created below to intercept request at gateway entry and outbound from sidecar.
 Envoy filter decodes value under `overrides` and for each key, value in protobuf message, it injects a request header with name (x-`key`) and value (`value`)